grafana/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 You can also use the **Unit** drop-down to specify custom units, custom prefixes or suffixes, and date time formats.

 To set a custom unit, enter the unit you want to use and then select it in the drop-down.
-It will be the last option listed.
+It'll be the last option listed.
 For example, if you enter a unit called "Hearts", the drop-down will then include the option **Custom unit: Hearts**.

-You can further define a custom unit using the formatting in the following table.
+You can further define a custom unit with specific syntax.
 For example, to set a custom currency unit called "Gems", enter `currency:Gems` in the field.
 The drop-down will include the option **Custom unit: currency:Gems**:

 ![A custom currency unit called Gems in the Unit drop-down](custom_unit_currency_v11.0.png)

-Choose from the following custom unit options:
+The following table lists the special syntax options for custom units:

 | Custom unit                        | Description                                                                                                                                                                                                    |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |